The role of higher-order terms in trapped-ion quantum computing with magnetic gradient induced coupling: Comparison to existing schemes for generating higher-order interactions in trapped ions

+The above three proposals rely only on ingredients already demonstrated in trapped ions, though their combination to obtain a three-body interaction has thus far not been demonstrated in experiment.

 Finally, a standard way that is always possible given a universal gate set is to engineer the unitary three-qubit interactions through a combination of two-qubit and single-qubit gates.
-For example, a term of the form $\sigma_z^{(i)}\sigma_z^{(j)} \sigma_z^{(n)}$ can be realized using four M\o lmer--S\o rensen gates, see, e.g., Ref.~\cite{Nagies2024a}.
+For example, a term of the form $\sigma_Z^{(i)}\sigma_Z^{(j)} \sigma_Z^{(n)}$ can be realized using four M\o lmer--S\o rensen gates, see, e.g., Ref.~\cite{Nagies2025a}.
 Neglecting the gate time of single-qubit operations, one can associate an effective three-body strength to this gate sequence of order $J^{(3)}=J^{(2)}/4$, which is a rather sizable interaction strength.
-As in this case the unitary three-body gate is generated exactly, there are no additional two-body interactions.
+As the unitary three-body gate is generated exactly in this case, there are no additional two-body interactions.

-We have also seen that the higher-order corrections can generate terms of the form $a_i a_j \sigma_z^{(n)}$ or $a_i \sigma_z^{(n)} \sigma_z^{(m)}$.
+In addition to three-spin interactions, there are also interesting applications involving higher-order products of spin and phonon operators, such as terms of the form $a_i a_j \sigma_Z^{(n)}$ or $a_i \sigma_Z^{(n)} \sigma_Z^{(m)}$.
+Above, we have seen that the higher-order expansion can generate such terms as small corrections.
 In Ref.~\cite{Yang2016}, it has been shown how these terms can be used to quantum simulate a lattice version of quantum electrodynamics.
 In that work, it was found that near-resonant addressing of first and second sidebands may generate interaction strengths up to $ 2\pi\times \SI{120}{\hertz}$.